posicube-services/KolmOCR/README.md

 # to train with flash attention
 uv pip install flash-attn --no-build-isolation

+# install with dvlm (if you want to use functions of dvlm such as evaluation on Docvqa)
+git clone --recurse-submodules <repo address of this package>
+uv pip install -e ./external/dvlm

 # inside the shell you can run commands exactly as before (or prefix with `uv run` outside the shell)
 python -m olmocr.pipeline ./localworkspace --markdown --pdfs tests/gnarly_pdfs/*.pdf